SatyajitNayak-Exelixi/Ansible/WorkShop/Day-02/Doc/01-passwordless-authentication.md

-# How to setup Passwordless Authentication
+# How to Set Up Passwordless Authentication

 ## EC2 Instances